 The light and lively taste of spring peas can't be matched.
-After waiting all winter for something fresh, they are the perfect side dish.
+After waiting all winter for something fresh, cooks find peas to be the perfect green ingredient in recipes.
 Here are five herbs that are ideal for seasoning your spring pea recipes.

 01 of 05

 Mint is the quintessential herb for peas.
 This is one place that more is better.
-Try it in both a mushy peas dish as well as a saute' pea in butter recipe.
+Try it in both a mushy peas dish as well as a recipe of sautéed peas in butter.

 MInt is best used when chopped and tossed into pea dishes after they have cooked.
 Many recipes call for adding a bit of citrus juice along with the mint.

 A little bit of mint goes a long way.
 If you are growing your own, a container of mint growing on the deck or patio will provide all you need in the kitchen.